IMPORTANT LEGAL NOTICE OF CLASS LAWSUIT SETTLEMENT

 Re: EEOC v.
 Texas Roadhouse, Inc., Texas Roadhouse Holdings LLC and Texas Roadhouse Management Corp. d/b/a Texas Roadhouse, Case No. 1:11-cv-11732-DJC

-The settlement, called a “Consent Decree,” provides for a total of $12 million dollars in monetary payments to a class of eligible job applicants who applied for front-of-house positions at company-owned Texas Roadhouse restaurants and were denied employment.
-Only applicants who were 40 or older at the time of their application for front-of-house positions and applied at some point during the Claims Period from January 1, 2007 through December 31, 2014, are eligible to receive a monetary award under the Consent Decree.
+The settlement, called a “Consent Decree,” provided for a total of $12 million dollars in monetary payments to a class of eligible job applicants who applied for front-of-house positions at company-owned Texas Roadhouse restaurants and were denied employment.
+Only applicants who were 40 or older at the time of their application for front-of-house positions and applied at some point during the Claims Period from January 1, 2007 through December 31, 2014, were eligible to receive a monetary award under the Consent Decree.

 Senior Trial Attorney